senthurbalaji/sentzz/README.md

-# 👋 Hi there, I'm Sendhoor Balaji!
+# 👋 Hi there, I'm Senthur Balaji!

 🎓 I'm a Computer Science student passionate about full-stack development, system design, and building innovative solutions that blend hardware and software.